Football writer Ben Bloom looks at the remaining Premier League sides in FA Cup fifth-round action and what to expect.

 Man Utd v Fulham

-Despite the early loss of Patrick Dorgu to a red card on Wednesday, Man Utd managed to beat Ipswich Town 3-2 to ease pressure on head coach Ruben Amorim, who has endured a tough time at the helm.
+Despite the early loss of Patrick Dorgu to a red card last Wednesday, Man Utd managed to beat Ipswich Town 3-2 to ease pressure on head coach Ruben Amorim, who has endured a tough time at the helm.

 His side sit 14th in the Premier League, but are reigning FA Cup holders and progressed direct to the UEFA Europa League round of 16 with ease.